A custom SSO configuration allows your users to sign into Gatling Enterprise using your organization's authentication system.

 We recommend using OIDC to integrate with Azure AD.
 You will need to create an app registration for Gatling Enterprise, and configure which accounts are allowed to connect.
 You will then find the metadata URL in Overview > Endpoints > OpenID Connect metadata document, and you can generate a new client secret in Certificates & secrets > Client secrets.

-We can then give you our redirect URI, which you will need to configure in Overview > Add a redirect URI.
+You will need to configure the redirect URI in Overview > Add a redirect URI.

 Okta using OIDC